 It doesn’t have to be this way.
 Try these practical strategies to combat learned helplessness:

-Also be specific when you praise your child’s personality.
+Also, be specific when you praise your child’s personality.
 Avoid generalities like “You are a generous person.”
-Instead, give a concrete example: “I was happy to see you give some of your ice cream to your brother.
+Instead, give a concrete example: “I was happy to see you give some of your ice creams to your brother.
 You didn’t even wait for him to ask.
 That was really generous of you.”

 This helps create a self-image built on a strong foundation of actual examples that your child can remember.
 This builds self-esteem and will combat learned helplessness.